Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-6-Copilot-Spaces.md

 7. **Request a final review** from both Spaces:
    ```
-   @github Using both my Security Assessment and Documentation Hub Spaces, review my changes for security compliance and documentation completeness
+   Using both my Security Assessment and Documentation Hub Spaces, review my changes for security compliance and documentation completeness
    ```

 ✅ **Success!** You've now integrated Copilot Spaces directly into your development workflow using GitHub MCP!